WilliamSinclairF/Rocket_Elevators_Controllers/README.md

-### Purpose of this repo:
+# Purpose of this repo:

 All the code you will find within this repo was written over the course of two weeks while at the CodeBoxx bootcamp.

-We spent one week designing the logic of each program through pseudo code, we spent the next week implementing the logic of a residential elevator controller in
+We first spent one week designing the logic of each program through pseudo code, we spent the next week implementing the logic of a residential elevator controller in
 Javascript, Python and a "bonus" of Ruby for those who still had time, which I managed to complete.
 The program had to manage two elevators.

 The final week involved compiled languages and we were asked to design a commercial elevator controller for high rise buildings.
 The program now had to manage 20 elevators.